-- Shrinking with increasing frequency - Power also increases with frequency to ~1mm - Suggests disk may be becoming optically thin with freq. - At limit of VLBI radio, working on mm VLBI
+- Shrinking with increasing frequency - Power also increases with frequency to ~1mm - Suggests disk may be becoming optically thin with freq. - At limit of VLBI radio, working on mm VLBI (ALMA, SMA,...) and GRAVITY at VLT ;

-Want to predict what they'll see!
+We want to predict what they'll see!